Do you know the difference between Data and Information?

 Data and Information are common terms in the realm of Data Science.
 These terms have specific meanings.
 The difference between these two terms can be easily understood by looking at the above two images.

 In very simple language, we can say that Computing Devices need Data whereas Humans need Information.
-But let define these terms more scientifically.
+But let us define these terms more logically in a simple language.